Have you seen missing 16-year-old Cerys Hall?

 Archant

-Police are renewing an appeal for help in finding a 16-year-old girl who has been reported missing from Ipswich.
+Police are appealing for help after a 16-year-old girl was reported missing from Ipswich.

-Cerys Hall was last seen at her home in the Rivers Estate in south-east Ipswich at around 4pm on Monday.
+Cerys Hall was last seen in Medway Road at 10pm on Thursday.

 You may also want to watch:

-She is described as white, 5ft 7in tall, of slim build and with very long, straight blonde hair.
+She is described as white, 5ft 7ins tall and has long, straight blonde hair.

-She was last seen wearing black leggings, a navy or black t-shirt, a black jacket and white trainers and was carrying a large black River Island bag.
+Cerys was wearing black ripped jeans and a black T-shirt, and has a butterfly tattoo at the top of her left arm.

-Suffolk police suspect she may be in the vicinity of Ipswich town centre.
+Police are concerned for Cerys’ welfare and have urged anyone with information on her whereabouts to contact Ipswich police on 101.

 If you value what this story gives you, please consider supporting the Ipswich Star.
 Click the link in the yellow box below for details.